AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/analytics/pendo-webhook.md

 ## Next steps {#next-steps}

-By following this tutorial you have successfully [configured a dataflow to bring data into Platform](https:/experienceleague.adobe.com/docs/experience-platform/sources/ui-tutorials/dataflow/analytics.html).
+By following this tutorial you have successfully configured a streaming dataflow to bring your [!DNL Pendo] data to Experience Platform.
+To monitor the data that is being ingested, refer to the guide on [monitoring streaming dataflows using Platform UI](../../monitor-streaming.md).

 ## Additional resources {#additional-resources}